-You could even visit a dealership to see the models you’re considering up close, then go online to get a better deal or get a certain color the dealership didn’t have in stock.
+You could even visit a dealership to see the models you're considering up close, then go online to get a better deal or find a certain color the dealership didn't have in stock.

-One thing that might help you score a great deal — or get some features added on you wouldn’t know about otherwise — is to check social media.
-Check Twitter and Facebook for special deals or incentives the dealerships post to attract buyers and take advantage of them.
+One thing that might help you score a great deal — or get some features added to your vehicle you wouldn't know about otherwise — is to check social media.
+Check Twitter and Facebook for special deals or incentives dealerships post to attract buyers.

-Other than Twitter and Facebook, dealers might offer special incentives or deals right at the dealership that they haven’t advertised anywhere else.
-You might get special savings just by asking, and the worst they could say is “no.” From rebates to online discounts and more, always ask about special promotions.
+Other than Twitter and Facebook, dealers might offer special incentives or deals right at the dealership that they haven't advertised anywhere else.
+You might get special savings just by asking — from rebates to online discounts and more, always ask about special promotions.

-Don’t fall in love at first sight.
-When you test drive a car, it might feel like the perfect fit — but you have no frame of reference if you don’t compare it to similar models.
-So, test drive many different vehicles — makes and models — to find the kind of car you really want.
+Don't fall in love at first sight.
+When you test drive a car, it might feel like the perfect fit — but you have no frame of reference if you don't compare it with similar models.
+Test drive many different vehicles — makes and models — to find the kind of car you really want.

-Like a game of poker, don’t reveal your cards until you have to.
-If you tell the dealer what you hope to pay each month, you hand the leverage over to the seller.
+Like a game of poker, don't reveal your cards until you have to.
+If you tell the dealer what you hope to pay each month, you hand over your leverage.